-There are many poses that can be done to help control blood sugar levels in diabetics patients.
+There are many poses that can be done to help control blood sugar levels in diabetic patients.
 One of these is Reclining Bound Angle Pose or Supta Baddha Konasana.
 This pose helps the body’s natural fight against diabetes by improving insulin sensitivity and slowing down the digestive process.

 How to do it:

 - The pose can be done by laying on the back with knees bent and feet flat.